Glitter (film): Production

-In late 1997, Carey began work on the project under the working title All That Glitters, but the project was put on hold due to Columbia Records' requests to release a compilation album to benefit from the 1998 holiday season. #1's was released in November 1998.
-Despite this, Carey continued working on All That Glitters, but wished to fulfil her contract with Columbia Records, which had her signed for one more album.
+In late 1997, Carey began work on the project under the working title All That Glitters, but the project was put on hold due to Columbia Records' requests to release a compilation album to capitalize on the 1998 holiday season. #1's was released in November 1998.
+Despite this, Carey continued working on All That Glitters, but wished to fulfill her contract with Columbia Records, which had her signed for one more album.
 In 1999, she released her last album with Columbia Records, Rainbow, which included some of the material created for All That Glitters.
 On April 2, 2001, Carey released a joint statement alongside Columbia Records confirming her departure.